rmcsharry/sensei/README.md

 Both the [Chat Completions API](https://platform.openai.com/docs/guides/text-generation/chat-completions-api) and the [Assistants API](https://platform.openai.com/docs/assistants/overview) are supported as targets.
 To use the Chat Completions API, change the value for `target` to `chat`.

+## Add files for knowledge retrieval

+Guides using the Assistants API will automatically have access to any files you put in the `files` directory.
+Check OpenAI's [current documentation](https://platform.openai.com/docs/assistants/tools/supported-files) for filetypes compatible with Retrieval.
+It's mostly text files, PowerPoints, and PDFs for now; no image support yet.

+## Add custom functions

+You can add your own JavaScript functions and [function definitions](https://platform.openai.com/docs/assistants/tools/function-calling) to the `functions` directory.
+Guides using the Assistants API will automatically have access to them.

+A few pointers:
+1. Functions and their definitions must have the same name, besides the filetype.
+2. Functions must have a .js filetype, while function definitions must be .json.
+3. The better the `description` in the function definition, the better your guide will know when and how to call it.

+### External API calls

+If you need to call external APIs as part of your function, you need to add your API key as a an environment variable in Heroku.
+This is done for you automatically by `start.sh` for your OpenAI API key.
+For other API keys, set it in the web interface, or run this:

+`heroku config:set NEW_API_KEY="{NEW_API_KEY}" --app "{PROJECT_NAME}"`

+Your `PROJECT_NAME` was set when you created the project.
+If you forget what it is, you can find it in `sensei.json` as the value for `branch`.

 ## Create a new branch

 An easy way to create and deploy multiple AIs with different behavior is to create a new branch from `main` and then modify the `sensei.json` config and application code to suit your needs.